An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Families of metrics

 by the exponential map $e(X^\ell,g_{\sP})$.
-The isomorphism \eqref{eq:TangentBundleOnEnd} is then defined by the obvious parallel translation of the frames in $\Fr(TX^\ell,\sP,g_{\sP})$ to the point in $\tilde\sU(X^\ell,\sP,\sP')$ given by the data in \eqref{eq:NormalData}. \end{proof}
+The isomorphism \eqref{eq:TangentBundleOnEnd} is then defined by the obvious parallel translation of the frames in $\Fr(TX^\ell,\sP,g_{\sP})$ to the point in $\tilde\sU(X^\ell,\sP\to\sP')$ given by the data in \eqref{eq:NormalData}. \end{proof}

-\subsection{Overlap maps}
+\section{Overlap maps}

 Let $\sP<\sP'$ be partitions of $N_\ell$.
-To define tubular neighborhoods and projection maps which satisfy the conditions \eqref{eq:TMProperties}, we define a space to control the overlap of the tubular neighborhoods $\sU(X,\sP,g_{\sP})$ and $\sU(X,\sP',g_{\sP'})$ as follows.
+To define tubular neighborhoods and projection maps which satisfy the conditions \eqref{eq:TMProperties}, we define a space to control the overlap of the tubular neighborhoods, $\sU(X,\sP,g_{\sP})$ and $\sU(X,\sP',g_{\sP'})$, as follows.
+We begin by defining an overlap fiber bundle,